menandmice/micetro_docs/guides/admin-manual/admin_dhcp_kea.rst

    * Optionally you can add a description.
 The description is not added to the Kea config, only saved in Micetro.
 Defining a client class as global is a Micetro-specific feature and is explained in detail below.

-   * Select the :guilabel:`Global` checkbox if you want to create the client clss on all active Kea servers.
+   * Select the :guilabel:`Global` checkbox if you want to create the client class on all active Kea servers.
 Any modification or removal action on that client class will be replicated on all the active Kea servers.

 3. Go to the :guilabel:`Options` tab to set DHCP options on the client classes.